-We also use a number of variables that have been identified as affecting leverage in the previous literature on capital structure (e.g., Rajan and Zingales (1995), Frank and Goyal (2003), and Fama and French (2002)).
-Asset tangibility is measured as the ratio of property plant and equipment (data 8) to total assets.
-Firms with more tangible assets are expected to have lower costs associated with financial distress.
-The market-to-book ratio ((data 6-data 60+data 24data 25)/data 6) is used as a proxy for growth opportunities.
+25)/data 6) is used as a proxy for growth opportunities.
 Myers (1977) argues that firms with more growth opportunities have a greater potential for underinvestment problems arising from the use of debt.
 Profitability is measured as the ratio of operating profits (data 13) to total assets.
 Prior research has found an inverse correlation between profitability and leverage, which has often been interpreted as evidence in favor of the pecking order (e.g., Fama and French (2002)).
 As a proxy for the volatility of a firm's cash flow in a given year we use the volatility of that firm's daily stock returns during the year.
 Cash flow volatility and stock price volatility should be tied by pricing in the equity market.
-Empirically, for a subset of firms with sufficient data to accurately measure cash flow volatility, we find that the rank correlation between these two volatility measures is 0.53.6 All else equal, a firm with more volatile cash flows can borrow less either because the debt overhang problem (Myers (1977)) is more severe or because it is more likely to be unable to meet the payments on its debt obligations.
+Empirically, for a subset of firms with sufficient data to accurately measure cash flow volatility, we find that the rank correlation between these two volatility measures is 0.53.7 All else equal, a firm with more volatile cash flows can borrow less either because the debt overhang problem (Myers (1977)) is more severe or because it is more likely to be unable to meet the payments on its debt obligations.

 Finally, firm age is measured as the age of the firm relative to the first year the firm appears on Compustat.
-We also create a variable indicating whether a firm has rated debt outstanding in a particular year as recorded by Compustat.
+We also create a variable indicating whether a firm has a senior debt rating assigned by S&P in a particular year as recorded by Compustat.
 This variable (data 280) is only available beginning in 1986.
-Our final sample is comprised of 67,200 firm-year observations.
+Our final sample is comprised of 67,203 firm-year observations.